swaptacular/swpt_stomp/README.md

 * `swpt-client`

-  Initiate a client STOMP connection to a peer Swaptacular node.
+  Initiate a long-lived client STOMP connection to a peer Swaptacular node.
   A peer node ID, and a queue name should be specified as arguments.
 You can start simultaneously as many clients as you like.

   For more information, run `swpt-client --help`.